chailuvgidwani/chailuvgidwani.github.io/CV.md

 ---
-layout: category_index
+layout: page
 title: CV
 permalink: /CV/
-category_name: CV

 ---
+CV HERE
 <!--
 Set the front matter:
 title = your page title and link name in the navigation